 =GOOGLEFINANCE("CURRENCY:USDINR")*A2 - Press the return key.

-- Double-click on the fill handle of cell B2 to copy the formula to the rest of the cells of column C.
+- Double-click the fill handle of cell B2 to copy the formula down the column.

 Related Reading: How to Remove a Dollar Sign in Google Sheets